SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 `Authentication` header, enabled by the generic nature of HTTP.
 An HTTP POST method is used to transfer data back to the API, e.g. to perform a set of operations based on the data transferred or to simply save it.

-REST defines a standard for how web services should communicate, defining which HTTP methods to use for which operations (e.g. HTTP PUT for queries) and what norms to follow (e.g. HTTP GET methods should allow no HTTP body)  \R{todo }
+REST defines a standard for how web services should communicate, introducing constraints that would define behaviour and improve performance of web services \cite{fielding2000architectural}.

 \begin{lstlisting}[caption={Examples of API Requests}]